azharlabs/papert-code/docs/cli/configuration-v1.md

 - **`tavilyApiKey`** (string):
   - **Description:** API key for Tavily web search service.
 Used to enable the `web_search` tool functionality.
   - **Note:** This is a legacy configuration format.
-For Qwen OAuth users, DashScope provider is automatically available without any configuration.
+For Papert OAuth users, DashScope provider is automatically available without any configuration.
 For other authentication types, configure Tavily or Google providers using the new `webSearch` configuration format.
   - **Default:** `undefined` (web search disabled)
   - **Example:** `"tavilyApiKey": "tvly-your-api-key-here"`
 - **`chatCompression`** (object):